-Back in 1995, when I was writing history columns for the Boston Globe, I discovered the story of Susan Dimock, the pioneering 19th century surgeon and namesake of the Dimock Center in Roxbury.
+Back in 1995, when I was writing history columns for the Boston Globe, I discovered the story of Dr. Dimock, the namesake of the Dimock Center in Roxbury.
 In the wake of my published article, I helped establish the Dimock Heritage Fund, which fundraised for the recreation of Dimock's badly decaying headstone at Forest Hills Cemetery in Jamaica Plain.
-I was obsessed with this project for more than a year, giving lectures and guided tours, then moving on to other ventures, including researching and writing a history and guidebook for the cemetery.
+I was obsessed with this project for more than a year, giving lectures and guided tours, then moved on to other ventures.